firstbatchxyz/swan-contracts/docs/src/src/AIAgent.sol/contract.AIAgent.md

 ### state
-State of the buyer agent.
+State of the AI agent.

 *Only updated by the oracle via `updateState`.*